snowplow/snowplow-mini/README.md

   * Good and bad events are in distinct indexes
 * [x] Create UI to indicate what is happening with each of the different subsystems (collector, enrich etc.), so as to provide developers a very indepth way of understanding how the different Snowplow subsystems work with one another

-*Note*: Starting with 0.15.0, Elasticsearch is replaced with Opensearch, and Kibana is replaced with Opensearch Dashboard.
+*Note*: Until version 0.15.0, Snowplow data was loaded to Elasticsearch 6.x in the Mini.
+However, a [licensing change](https://www.elastic.co/blog/licensing-change) in Elasticsearch prevented us from upgrading it to more recent versions.
+To make sure we stay up to date with important security fixes, we've decided to replace Elasticsearch with [Opensearch](https://opensearch.org/).
+Also, Kibana is replaced with [Opensearch Dashboards](https://opensearch.org/docs/latest/dashboards/index/).
 However, you may still encounter `elasticsearch` and `kibana` terms in the project.

 ## Documentation